74 London Road is currently occupied by Finjan, a cafe and shisha bar that opened in April 2014.

 Griffin Studios, “Commercial Artists, Agnts” is listed in the September 1953 London phone book, the October 1955 Outer London Kent/Surrey phone book, and the January 1956 Croydon phone book, but is absent thereafter.
 It also appears in Kent’s 1955 and 1956 directories as “Griffen [sic] Studio [sic]” with Donald Oubridge listed as proprietor.

 Kent’s 1955 and 1956 directories also list “Betterwear [sic] Products Ltd—Brush Manufacturers”, but I haven’t been able to find this in contemporary phone directories.
-It possibly refers to Betterware, which did indeed begin as a brush manufacturer and sales company, but the modus operandi of Betterware is door-to-door sales, which doesn’t really fit with being listed in a street directory.
+It possibly refers to Betterware, which did indeed begin as a brush manufacturer and sales company under the name “Betterwear”, but the modus operandi of Betterware is door-to-door sales, which doesn’t really fit with being listed in a street directory.

 - Steets, gents dress hire, is listed at number 74 in Croydon phone books from March 1964 to August 1969 inclusive, and at number 87 from August 1970 onwards.
 The Royal Liver Friendly Society is listed at 8 George Street in the August 1967 edition, 74a London Road in the September 1968 and August 1969 editions, and at 21 London Road thereafter.
-More information about this Society can be found on the Royal Liver Superannuitants Association website.
+More information about this Society can be found on the Internet Archive snapshot of the Royal Liver Superannuitants Association website.

 - Susan is listed in Croydon phone books up to and including the February 1972 edition.

 In-person interview at Rockbottom, 68–70 London Road, 2 May 2015.